- Frequently Asked Questions

 Can classes be waived if I took some related classes in another university?

-As a new graduate program in the State University System there is no comparable disaster management coursework.
+There is no comparable disaster management coursework.
 However, if you have already completed SYG 6932 and/or PHC 6374 at FIU you may qualify for an exception and not be required to complete the coursework again.
 In order to qualify, you must have a minimum grade of a “C” to qualify for this exception.
 If you do, tuition will be adjusted to reflect completion of this coursework prior to enrollment in the Professional Master’s in Disaster Management.

 Can I fit this program into my schedule?